 South Iceland Waterfalls and Black Sand Beach Tour

 Get off the grid and explore South Iceland's epic scenery, including Skógafoss waterfall, the village of Vík, Reynisfjara Black Sand Beach and more, all with a local guide.
 You’ll board a coach and travel through mind-blowing lunar landscapes that have to be seen to be believed, plus get amazing views of the famous and unpronounceable Eyjafjallajökull volcano.
 This trip includes return transport to and from Reykjavik.

-Iceland’s native Puffins are waiting to be snapped through your zoom lenses on this adventurous guided tour out to either Akurey or Lundey Island, depending on the tides.
+Iceland’s native puffins are waiting to be snapped through your zoom lenses on this adventurous guided tour out to either Akurey or Lundey Island, depending on the tides.
 Keep your eyes and your borrowed binoculars peeled for puffins, as well as other native birds like Icelandic eider ducks and arctic terns.
-Rest assured –our captain is a pro at finding all the best photo spots and navigating those rocky shores.
+Rest assured – your captain is a pro at finding all the best photo spots and navigating those rocky shores.